CeliaRipple/CeliaRipple.github.io/Twitterlab.md

 # Process
 [Full R code](twitterForLab2.r)

+The tweets collected for this lab were based on keywords searches with R code that is outlined in the code above.
+The keywords we used to identify hurricane tweets were: “dorian,” “hurricane” and “sharpiegate.”
-First we uploaded the two collections of tweets into a PostGIS database using te "UPLOAD RESULTS TO POSTGIS DATABASE" section from the R code above.
+Then we uploaded the two collections of tweets into a PostGIS database using te "UPLOAD RESULTS TO POSTGIS DATABASE" section from the R code above.
 We also used the "SPATIAL ANALYSIS" section to download the county level geographic data using the Census API.
 Once everything was downloaded into the PostGIS database we used the SQl code here:
 [Full SQL code](lab10notes.sql)
 to run though the next set of steps: